A Guide to the Best 2022 Benefits for Veterans in the State of Maryland

 This scholarship will cover up to 50 percent of annual tuition, fees, and room and board within the University System of Maryland.

-Keep in mind that Maryland caps total state award amounts across all waivers and state funded scholarships at whichever is less: $28,000 or the maximum cost of attendance.
+Remember that Maryland caps total state award amounts across all waivers and state-funded scholarships at whichever is less: $28,000 or the maximum cost of attendance.
+The maximum award amounts are adjusted each year for inflation.

-Yes, there are a number of Maryland veteran benefits that offer support with employment, and many resources are available to help veterans and their families find jobs and advance their careers.
+Yes, many Maryland veteran benefits offer employment support, and many resources are available to help veterans and their families find jobs and advance their careers.

 Maryland Veterans’ Employment Preference

-Maryland honors the service and sacrifice of veterans and their spouses with employment preference by adding points to civil service selection tests.
+Maryland honors the service and sacrifice of veterans and their spouses by giving them employment preference and adding points to civil service selection tests.
 Veterans and disabled veterans receive preference when applying for federal, state, county, and local government jobs in Maryland.

 Maryland Military Personnel Veteran-Owned Small Business No-Interest Loan Program

-You must submit a business plan, financial statements, tax returns, amount of personal or business funds you plan on contributing to the project, and collateral provided.
+You must submit a business plan, financial statements, tax returns, the amount of personal or business funds you plan to contribute to the project, and the collateral provided.

 Expedited Maryland Licensing for Veterans, Service Members, and Spouses